 “They didn’t hire you to give textbook answers,” I said.
 “They hired you to give them a perspective outside of what they could find from any textbooks, with hopes that your unique worldview could help them better navigate the terrain.”

-You need a worldview for three distinct reasons:
+You need a worldview for three reasons:

 - Clarity and focus: Aside from how it helps clients better understand your approach, first and foremost it helps you understand your own consulting and advising style, which creates consistency in how you approach various projects.